-Appendix One: The Alzira model
+Appendix One: The Alzira model as the way forward for the NHS?

-The Alzira model is a form of public-private partnership (PPP), similar to the contentious Private Finance Initiative (PFI).
-However, with the Alzira model, not only does the private sector finance, construct and operate new infrastructure (such as a new hospital building), but it also delivers the clinical services as well.
+The Alzira model is a form of public-private partnership (PPP), similar to the contentious Private Finance Initiative (PFI) - the dominant form of procurement for NHS projects in recent years and responsible for the current financial troubles of many NHS Trusts.
+Where the Alzira model differs from PFI is that not only does the private sector finance, construct and operate new public services infrastructure (such as a new hospital building), but it also runs the clinical services as well.